mrarthurwhite/mrarthurwhite.github.io/_posts/2020-02-17-kingdom_of_heaven_admin_portal.markdown

 This particular feature can be viewed in the sign up page but validation is not universally implemented in my application.

+Overall it did not take very long to do the application since it was based on work I had already done.

+The most rewarding aspect was perhaps the use of materialize CSS.
+Using the proper colors and buttons enriches not just the user experience but also the developer experience.